top of page

 Fordham University is located right in the middle of the Bronx, only a few miles from Interstates 95 and 87, as well as the Bronx River Parkway.

 Public transportation is a good option.
-The Metro North Railroad out of Grand Central Station or coming down from Westchester has a Fordham stop next to the campus.
+The Metro North Railroad out of Grand Central Station or coming down from Westchester and Connecticut has a Fordham stop next to the campus.
 Botanical Garden stop is another option and actually a shorter walk to the gym.
 The D line of the NYC subway system is located about a 12-minute walk from campus.
 In addition, city buses stop regularly just outside the gate.

 Return on Investment 4